arturrataj/qeapi/README.md

 ## How to use

-This is a Netbeans 8 project, but the sources can be easily reused elsewhere.
+This is a Netbeans 8 project, but Netbeans is not required and the sources can be easily reused elsewhere.

 If you have differently names jars, you may either rename them or modify dependencies in the file `nbproject/project.properties`.
 Then type